pipipeach/JHU_GettingCleaningData/README.md

 **If you run into any problem feel free to contact me:@lindangulopez**

-# You must:
+### You must:
 - Make sure that the dplyr package and library(data.table) and library(reshape2) are installed, before running the script.
+- Please download & source the file "run_analysis.R" from this repository.
-- You must set your directory on the R script, before you run it.
+- You must set your directory on the abovementioned R script, before you run it.
 ***Please see the detailed project description below, to find out how to install the necessary packages and set your directory.***

-# The R Script will run these steps:
+### The R Script will run these steps:
 - Step 1.
 It will get this [data](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 - Step 2.
 It will unzip the folder in your working directory, you will see these files: